michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0074.md

 - n: dense vegetation consisting of stunted trees or bushes
 - adj: (of domestic animals) not selectively bred
 ### Family
-scrub: scrubbed, scrubber, scrubbing, scrubby, scrubs+;scrubber: scrubbers;scrubbing: scrubbings;scrubby: scrubbier, scrubbiest, scrubbily, scrubbiness
+- scrub: scrubbed, scrubber, scrubbing, scrubby, scrubs+
+- scrubber: scrubbers
+- scrubbing: scrubbings
+- scrubby: scrubbier, scrubbiest, scrubbily, scrubbiness
 ### Examples
 - I use the grapefruit shower gel, and I’m obsessed with the brown sugar scrub.
 - I use it to scrub the inside of the toilet.